hyperledger/hyperledger.github.io/README.md

 # Hyperledger
-Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
+Hyperledger Foundation is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.
 The Linux Foundation hosts Hyperledger under the foundation.

 ## Why Create Hyperledger?
 Not since the Web itself has a technology promised broader and more fundamental revolution than blockchain technology.
 A blockchain is a peer-to-peer distributed ledger forged by consensus, combined with a system for “smart contracts” and other assistive technologies.
 Together these can be used to build a new generation of transactional applications that establishes trust, accountability and transparency at their core, while streamlining business processes and legal constraints.